Coogee Oval

-Coogee Oval is a sporting ground, located in Coogee, in Sydney's eastern suburbs.
+Coogee Oval is a sporting ground, located in Coogee, in Sydney's eastern suburbs, Australia.
 The ground overlooks Coogee Beach.

 Teams

 It is home of the Randwick Rugby Union Club in winter, and Randwick Petersham Cricket Club in summer.
 The New South Wales State of Origin team has often used Coogee Oval as their primary training ground when in camp.

 Facilities

 One side of the ground is fully seated with terracing and a television tower behind it, with a grandstand/dressing rooms in the corner.
 In winter, temporary stands and temporary corporate facilities boost the capacity to around 5,000.
 It is usually standing room only come game day, with some of the better seats on the balconies of the blocks of flats overlooking the ground.
 The oval is situated directly across the road from both Coogee Beach and Randwick Rugby Club.

 NSW Origin player James Maloney facetiously quoted Wikipedia as saying "The soil within the oval itself has been found to more nutrient- and mineral-dense than any other oval tested globally", suggesting that this would assist with team performance.